Thank You for the Music (album)

 Thank You for the Music (subtitled A Collection of Love Songs) is a compilation album by the Swedish recording group ABBA.
 It was released on 11 November 1983, exclusively to the United Kingdom and Ireland, via Epic Records, the group's British distributor.
 The compilation features fourteen of the group's songs.
 The Spanish version of "Fernando" is featured on the compilation, which marked its first time released in the United Kingdom.
 The group had effectively broken up for nearly a year when the compilation was released.

 Seen as an unnecessary release, Thank You for the Music broke ABBA's streak of eight consecutive British number one albums, beginning with Greatest Hits in 1976 and ending with The Singles: The First Ten Years in 1982; it reached number 17 on the UK Albums Chart.
 Despite under-performing, it was still certified Gold by the BPI for sales of over 100,000 units.
 "Thank You for the Music", originally released in 1978 as a double A-side single with "Eagle" was reissued as a single, peaking at number 33 on the UK Singles Chart.

 Thank You for the Music was later deleted following releases of later compilations.

 Promotion

 For the release, CBS/Epic promoted Thank You for the Music with television advertising in London, and window displays and posters.

 Singles

 "Thank You for the Music" was the compilation's only single, released on 4 November 1983, with a shaped picture disc released on 2 December.
 Tony Jasper of Music Week reviewed the reissued single with a mixed reception, "Oldie prised from vaults of [ABBA] who have sadly let themselves go to musical nothingness.
 Catchy interesting but could be either top 10 or virtually ignored."
+Jools Holland, in a guest review for Smash Hits, wrote that although "[Britain doesn't] think much of the Swedes, we still give the record a sporting chance."
+Charles Shaar Murray of NME described the track as "absolutely revolting" and "terrifying horrible", and thought the release was unnecessary.
 It was a minor hit, charting within the top forty in Ireland, the Netherlands, and the United Kingdom.
 In the lattermost country, it peaked at number 33 on the UK Singles Chart, marking ABBA's second lowest charting single, only above the No. 38 peak of "I Do, I Do, I Do, I Do, I Do".

+Critical reception

+Jim Reid for Record Mirror panned the release of Thank You for the Music, saying it did ABBA "no justice" and that it "[reeks] of record company cash in."